 A steam generator can make any shower an entertaining experience.
 A steam generator shower can make it seem like you have your very own steam room in the comfort of your own home.
 What's more, steam generators are actually very easy to install.

 With nothing more than a few tools and a bit of technical knowledge, you won't have a problem installing a steam generator shower very easily.
 This project will take you no longer than a few hours to complete.

 Step 1 - Choosing a Steam Shower Kit

 Buy a steam shower kit.
 It will have a steam generator and control kit, which makes it possible to control the different settings and temperatures.
 They can be purchased fairly easily.
-There are different powers levels that work differently and provide differ amounts of steam.
+There are different power levels that work differently and provide different amounts of steam.

 Step 2 - Finding Space for the Steam Generator

 You now need to find somewhere to locate the steam generator.
 There are many different places where you can store the generators in your bathroom, you will however need a power supply which normally makes the cupboard under the vanity the best option.
 There also needs to be a water source available to create the steam.
 If you don't already have a power outlet available then you can get one fitted by a qualified electrician.

 Steam generators are generally quite small and can be placed inside the vanity cabinet.
 Ensure that there are all the necessary connections available to connect your steam generator.

 Connect the shower to the steam generator.
 Connect both the control unit and the steam valve.
 You may need to drill holes in the wall between the vanity and the shower.
 If your connecting this from further away then you will need to remove the tiles which then need to be repaired again.
 The control panel will need to be fitted inside the shower so that it's very easy to control the amount of steam which is generated and the temperature.